Motley Fool Dividend Investor vs Morningstar DividendInvestor: Which Dividend Service Wins?

 Which service has a better track record for dividend investing?

 Morningstar DividendInvestor has the longer and more transparent track record.
 Its Dividend Select portfolio has operated with real money since January 2005 — 20 years of navigating the 2008 financial crisis, COVID crash, and 2022 bear market.
-Motley Fool Dividend Investor has 6 years of data since 2020, with an 18.1% total return (vs the S&P 500’s 56.5%).
-Morningstar’s advantage is both duration and accountability — nearly $1 million of real capital at stake versus recommendation-only picks.
+Motley Fool Dividend Investor has 6.6 years of data since 2020, with an official +22% total return vs the S&P 500’s +69% across 88 positions (76% win rate).
+Morningstar’s advantage is both duration and accountability — nearly $1 million of real capital at stake versus a recommendation-only book that is lagging the index.
 Past performance is not indicative of future results for either service.

 Does Morningstar DividendInvestor have a real-money portfolio?